 These are very filling and the recipe makes large Belgian style almond flour waffles.
 You can easily have a 1/2 serving (1/2 of the waffle) at a time if you add toppings.

 Video Showing How To Make Almond Flour Waffles:

-Don't miss the VIDEO above - it's the easiest way to learn how to make Almond Flour Waffles!
+Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+It's the easiest way to learn how to make Almond Flour Waffles!